 Perhaps the most important habit you can get into is seeing our dentists every six months.

 Typically, we recommend a six-month teeth cleaning for all patients to prevent plaque and tartar buildup, protecting against cavities and gum disease.
 But for our middle-aged patients, regular appointments are crucial in preventing small problems from spiraling out of control into larger issues—and this is usually the time in which small problems crop up.

-Our Grand Rapids, MI, family dentists can help you keep your oral health on track through your forties and fifties.
-Call Contemporary Family Dental today at (616) 209-3969, or contact us online to schedule an appointment.
+Our dentists in Grand Rapids, MI, can help you keep your oral health on track through your forties and fifties.
+Call Contemporary Family Dental today at (616) 209-3969 to schedule an appointment.

 Gum health can often go overlooked compared to teeth.
 For example, many patients may focus...